 The CC1310 device is a cost-effective, ultra-low-power, Sub-1 GHz RF device from Texas Instruments™ that is part of the SimpleLink™ microcontroller (MCU) platform.
 The platform consists of Wi-Fi®, Bluetooth® low energy, Sub-1 GHz, Ethernet, Zigbee®, Thread, and host MCUs.
 These devices all share a common, easy-to-use development environment with a single core software development kit (SDK) and a rich tool set.
 A one-time integration of the SimpleLink platform enables users to add any combination of devices from the portfolio into their design, allowing 100 percent code reuse when design requirements change.
 For more information, visit www.ti.com/simplelink.

-With very low active RF and microcontroller (MCU) current consumption, in addition to flexible low-power modes, provide excellent battery lifetime and allow long-range operation on small coin-cell batteries and in energy-harvesting applications.
+With very low active RF and MCU current consumption, in addition to flexible low-power modes, the CC1310 device provides excellent battery life and allows long-range operation on small coin-cell batteries and in energy harvesting applications.

-The CC1310 device is a highly integrated, true single-chip solution incorporating a complete RF system and an on-chip DC-DC converter.
+The CC1310 device is a highly integrated, true single-chip solution incorporating a complete RF system and an on-chip DC/DC converter.

-The CC1310 power and clock management and radio systems require specific configuration and handling by software to operate correctly, which has been implemented in the TI-RTOS.
+The power and clock management and radio systems of the CC1310 device require specific configuration and handling by software to operate correctly, which has been implemented in the TI-RTOS.
 TI recommends using this software framework for all application development on the device.
-The complete TI-RTOS and device drivers are offered in source code free of charge.
+The complete TI-RTOS and device drivers are offered free of charge in source code.